What’s the issue?

 • Ownership – consider who owns various elements across the organization – Product Management, Technology, Operations, Support, Services, Technical Sales Support etc.

 • Publish – use the taxonomy as the basis for your Product Catalogue i.e. the definitive source of what can be sold to customers.
 Product Managers are typically responsible for keeping the information about their product up to date in a Product Catalogue.
 It means that Sales know they have only one place to go to find the answer to product questions and so hassle Product Managers less.

-• Educate and train – communicate across the organisation the output from your work on your Product Taxonomy and Product Catalogue.
+• Educate and train – communicate across the organization the output from your work on your Product Taxonomy and Product Catalogue.
 Run training sessions or webinars for Sales.
 This helps to create a consistent understanding across the business.

 Why this is good?

-The are lots of benefits to adopting this disciplined approach to your offerings including :-
+The are lots of benefits to adopting this disciplined approach to your offerings including:

 • A better focus on clearly defined customer offers that generate revenue based on customer value